 By having my cards loaded ahead of time, I am prepared to start my experience and look less like a tourist.

-Often before traveling to a new city, you can find a Youtube video or website about the public transportation system in that area and the information you need to ride.
+Before traveling to a new city, you can often find a Youtube video or website talking about the public transportation system in that area and the information you need to ride.

 Option 4: Hotel And Other Shuttles